 For two adjectives:

-- 又(yòu)……又(yòu) for adjectives.
+1. 又(yòu)……又(yòu) for adjectives.
 It is a common pattern to connect two adjectives.
-When use this pattern, you shouldn’t use “很”(hěn).
+When using this pattern, you shouldn’t use “很”(hěn).
 For example,

 Notice that the two adjectives you use in this pattern should be either positive or both negative.
 It doesn’t work if you use one positive adjective and one negative adjective.